JuliaML/MLDatasets.jl/docs/src/index.md

 Once a dataset has been instantiated, e.g. by `dataset = MNIST()`,
 an observation `i` can be retrieved using the indexing syntax `dataset[i]`.
-By indexing with no arguments, `dataset[]`, the whole set of observations is collected.
+By indexing with no arguments, `dataset[:]`, the whole set of observations is collected.
 The total number of observations is given by `length(dataset)`.

 For example you can load the training set of the [`MNIST`](@ref)